 - (18) In support of the income calculations, the Complainant submitted a capitalization rate study that contained ten sales comparables that were analysed to derive a capitalization rate.
 The Complainant's conclusion from the analysis is that a rate of 7.00 per cent is appropriate.
-The Complainant also relied on third party reports to support the capitalization rate conclusion. - (19) The Complainant submitted ten comparables that were used to derive typical market rents.
+The Complainant also relied on third party reports to support the capitalization rate conclusion. - (19) The Complainant submitted ten multi building comparables that were used to derive typical market rents.
 According to the Complainant, the rents used were typical rents applicable to the time of sale for each comparable.
-That assertion was not disputed by the Respondent. - (20) For the remaining capitalization inputs, the Complainant relied on third party reports, and a single sale on Aero Drive that was used in support of the Compainant's adopted vacancy rate of 5.0 per cent.
+That assertion was not disputed by the Respondent. - (20) For the remaining capitalization inputs, the Complainant relied on third party reports, and a single sale on Aero Drive that was used in support of the Complainant's adopted vacancy rate of 5.0 per cent.
 The Respondent objected to the use of the comparable, on the grounds that airport related property is not the same as typical warehouse space, and is treated differently in the marketplace.
 The Complainant did not disagree. - (21) The Complainant incorporated operating costs of \$3.00 per s.f. into the income capitalization calculations.
-These costs are unsupported in the evidence presented. - (22) The Complainant also submitted six equity comparables that reflected median and average assessments of \$74 and \$73 per s.f. all of these properties are in Foothills Industrial Park.
-All are somewhat similar in age, site coverage, and interior finish ratio.
-One of the copmparables, at 4920 72 Avenue, is essentially next door to the subject.
-That comparable is larger than the subject, is one year newer, and has similar site coverage and interior finish ratio. - (23) In response to the capitalization rate study, the Respondent pointed out that three of the sales used by the Complainant were invalid for various reasons.
+These costs are unsupported in the evidence presented.
+The Complainant's non-recoverable allowance was based on "discussions with property owners, property managers and industry experts". - (22) The Complainant did not submit any sales comparables or equity comparisons to support the income capitalization result. - (23) In response to the capitalization rate study, the Respondent pointed out that three of the sales used by the Complainant were invalid for various reasons.
 The Complainant did not dispute the assertions made in reference to the three sales.
 If these are excluded from the analysis, the capitalization rate reduces to 6.65 per cent. - (24) The Respondent submitted nine transactions in support of the assessment.
 Three of those have been excluded by this Board as a result of the section 299 objection.
-The remaining comparables reflect a median assessment of \$75.83 per s.f.
+The remaining comparables reflect a median assessment of \$75.83 per s.f., compared to the assessment at